Crypto industry dives into the midterms, raising millions to court Democrats

 Smith said her group will launch a political action committee later this year, but she is organizing fundraisers for lawmakers in the meantime, including an event last Friday for Rep. Joyce Beatty (D-Ohio), who chairs the House Financial Services subcommittee on diversity and inclusion.
 “Political fundraising is a wonderful tool for building relationships,” Smith said.

 People working in the crypto industry appear to favor Democrats heavily with their personal contributions.
-In the 2020 elections, crypto workers gave more than $730,000 in direct contributions Democratic candidates and party committees, nearly nine times what they donated to Republicans, according to an analysis by the Center for Responsive Politics.
+In the 2020 elections, crypto workers gave more than $730,000 in direct contributions to Democratic candidates and party committees, nearly nine times what they donated to Republicans, according to an analysis by the Center for Responsive Politics.

 Still, when it comes to convincing Democratic policymakers, the industry faces a “branding challenge,” said Torres .
 “The progressive case for crypto is rarely if ever made and rarely if ever heard,” he said.